madmat27/S3BucketEnum/README.md

 work properly.
 Last (but not least!) this README file, which contains detailed instructions for installation and usage.

 ## Should I install anything on my computer for this to work?
-Well, the program is writen in python, so python is mandatory!
+Well, the program is written in python, so python is mandatory!
 You can find instructions how to install python on your pc (according to your operating system), so I will skip this part.
 Please note that program is developed and tested in python --version 3.10.5, so use this version (or higher).
 Feel free to test it in lower versions, but might not work as expected.